D-arioSpace/astroquery/docs/index.rst

 This format is included within `ATpy <https://atpy.readthedocs.io/en/stable/index.html>`_ library.
 However, most of ATpy’s functionalities has now been incorporated into Astropy library and the developers recommended to use the `Astropy Tables <https://docs.astropy.org/en/stable/table/>`_

-Astropy documentation details how to interface with the Pandas library, i.e., how to convert data in *pandas.Series* or *pandas.DataFrame* formats into Astropy Tables and viceversa.
+Astropy documentation details how to interface with the Pandas library, i.e., how to convert data in *pandas.Series* or *pandas.DataFrame* formats into Astropy Tables and vice versa.

 >>> from ESANEOCC import neocc
 >>> from astropy.table import Table